The Turtle Prince

 The Turtle Prince or The Tortoise Prince (āmai rāja katai) refers to a group of South Indian and Sri Lankan folktales in which a prince in turtle form is brought to a human king, marries a human princess, and goes on adventures as part of a wedding quest.
 Along the way, the turtle prince gains the ability to alternate between turtle and human form, until his wife destroys the turtle shell, keeping him human permanently.
 The character appears in the compilation Madanakamaraja Katha, a book that collects Tamil folktales.

-Scholars like Stith Thompson, Warren Roberts and Stuart Blackburn have related the story and variants to the international motif of the Animal as Bridegroom, tales wherein a human maiden marries an enchanted husband in animal form.
+Scholars like Stith Thompson, Warren Roberts and Stuart Blackburn have related the story and variants to the international cycle of the Animal as Bridegroom, tales wherein a human maiden marries an enchanted husband in animal form.

 Summary

 Madanakamaraja Katha

 The character features in stories compiled in the work Madanakamaraja Katha.